 On August 18, the Beatles flew from London Airport to San Francisco International, to begin their 25-date first American Tour.
 They stopped briefly in Winnipeg, Canada... ...and in Los Angeles.
 Both stops had fans screaming to see the band.
 Media interviews also.
 They arrived in San Francisco to a similar scene of hysterics from around 9,000 fans.

 Beatles Play Cow Palace

 Many thanks to the site Beatles Bible for much of this information: Beatles manager Brian Espstein wanted to be sure that the concert venues would sell out and chose those that were not overly big.
 He needn't have worried.
 All 17,130 Cow Palace tickets sold out.
 The other acts on the bill, and throughout the tour, were The Bill Black Combo, The Exciters, The Righteous Brothers and Jackie DeShannon.
-Showtime was 8pm, and The Beatles took to the stage at 9:20 pm.
-The Beatles performed typically played 12 songs at each of the tour's concerts: Twist And Shout, You Can't Do That, All My Loving, She Loves You, Till There Was You, Roll Over Beethoven, Can't Buy Me Love, If I Fell, I Want To Hold Your Hand, Boys, A Hard Day's Night and Long Tall Sally.
-The performance lasted just 29 minutes.
-Because of thrown jelly beans organizers stopped the concert twice.
+Showtime was 8 pm, and The Beatles took to the stage at 9:20 pm.
+This tour's performance typically consisted of 12 songs: Twist And Shout, You Can't Do That, All My Loving, She Loves You, Till There Was You, Roll Over Beethoven, Can't Buy Me Love, If I Fell, I Want To Hold Your Hand, Boys, A Hard Day's Night and Long Tall Sally.
+The performance lasted just 29 minutes and because threw jelly beans organizers stopped the concert twice.
 At the end of the show The Beatles dropped their instruments, ran for their limousine.
 It was surrounded by fans, so organizers put the boys in an ambulance.
 They returned to their hotel, but left soon after to fly to Las Vegas for the next day's show.

 Lennon looked back